-The background for the plan relates purely on Sampo’s solvency, which is decreased due to the increased capital requirement for Sampo’s Nordea ownership.
-Since the end of 2018, the capital requirement has increased for over EUR 800 billion.
+The background for the plan related purely on Sampo’s solvency, which was decreased due to the increased capital requirement for Sampo’s Nordea ownership.
+Since the end of 2018, the capital requirement had increased by over EUR 800 billion.

-The Group’s solvency is currently calculated under two different frameworks, the conglomerate rules (FICO) and Solvency II -directive.
-By distributing Nordea shares as dividend, Sampo’s ownership in Nordea will decrease below 20 per cent, which would lead to withdrawing from the conglomerate rules calculation.
-This is still subject to the formal approval of the Finnish Financial Supervisory Authority (FSA).
-Sampo expects to receive the approval before the Q3 results release date.
+Before distributing Nordea shares, the Group’s solvency was calculated under two different frameworks, the conglomerate rules (FICO) and Solvency II -directive.
+By distributing Nordea shares as dividend, Sampo’s ownership in Nordea decreased below 20 per cent, which led to withdrawing from the conglomerate rules calculation in October 2019.

-The consolidation of Nordea as an associate in Sampo’s Financial Statement (IFRS) will remain unchanged.
-Thus, Sampo’s share of Nordea’s net result will be included in the Group’s results.
+The consolidation of Nordea as an associate in Sampo’s Financial Statement (IFRS) remains unchanged.
+Thus, Sampo’s share of Nordea’s net result is included in the Group’s results.

 In total, Sampo distributed 55,517,639 Nordea shares as dividend.
 After the distribution, Sampo owns approximately 19.87 per cent of Nordea.